chadmmm/chadmmm.github.io/projects/MinecraftStickerBook.md

 labels:
   - Java
   - EZ Graphics
-summary: This is my first programming project.
+summary: Minecraft Sticker Book is the first programming project that I worked on.
+This is a simple program that lets users choose and place stickers onto a canvas.
 ---

 <div class="ui small rounded images">